MacRover/Rover/ROS_WS/src/simulation/README.md

        roslaunch control xbox_controller.launch

    Use RT to accelerate, LT to brake/reverse and left joystick to steer.
+If you're running in docker, the controller must be ported in before when running the docker image.

    Otherwise use the keyboard to drive the rover around with: